-Since the post-war years, enlightened medical advice and research have steadfastly informed consumers that smoking cigarettes is not only bad for your health, but can also be deadly.
+Since the post-war years, enlightened medical advice and research have steadfastly informed consumers that smoking cigarettes is not only bad for health ?” but can kill.

-This revelation has acted as a sort of grim reaper – a lingering commercial spook that’s been hovering above the tobacco industry ever since and will, perhaps inevitably, cause its decline.
+This revelation about smoking has acted as a sort of grim reaper ?” a lingering commercial spook that’s been hovering above the tobacco industry ever since and will, perhaps inevitably, cause its decline.

 Helping smokers ‘switch’

-Then almost as soon as they came on the open market, it seemed that these alternative cigarettes, smokeless cigarettes, vapes, e-cigs, (call them what you will), were going to save millions of lives by helping smokers switch from smoking tobacco to these non-combustible alternative products.
+It seemed these alternative cigarettes, smokeless cigarettes, vapes, e-cigs, (call them what you will), were going to save millions of lives by helping smokers switch from smoking tobacco to using alternative products.

-The evidence that fewer people around the world are smoking tobacco cigarettes is out there.
+What’s more, there is evidence that fewer people around the world are smoking tobacco cigarettes.
 Statistics from the NHS from last year show that there are 1.8m fewer smokers in the UK compared to seven years prior.
 This is a global trend too, with many nations seeing an overall reduction in cigarette smoking.

 Health scares and death

-It was all looking straightforward, these big companies would transition into alternative products, continue to make money and save their CSR reputations in the process.
+It was all looking straightforward, namely that the big cigarette companies would transition into alternative products, continue to make money and save their CSR reputations in the process.

-But then, recent news coming of the United States may ‘kill’ the vaping dream before it has even really begun.
+But then, news coming of the United States looked set to ‘kill’ the vaping dream before it had even really begun.